Rydberg Exciton-Polaritons in a Magnetic Field: Conclusions and Outlook

-\acknowledgements We thank Christian Schneider for useful discussions, Barbara Pietka for sharing the data from Ref.~\cite{PhysRevB.96.081402}, and Sebastian Brodbeck and Christian Schneider for sharing the data from Ref.~\cite{PhysRevLett_119_027401}.
+We thank Christian Schneider and Barbara Pietka for useful discussions, Sebastian Brodbeck and Christian Schneider for sharing the data from Ref.~\cite{PhysRevLett_119_027401}, and Mateusz Kr\'{o}l and Barbara Pietka for sharing the data from Ref.~\cite{PhysRevB.96.081402}.
+In addition, we are grateful to Mateusz Kr\'{o}l for generating Fig.~\ref{fig:fig_Mateusz} and performing the associated coupled oscillator model calculation.
 This work was supported by the Australian Research Council Center of Excellence in Future Low-Energy Electronics and Technologies (CE170100039).
 E.L. was supported by a Graduate Research Completion Award and by a Postgraduate Publications Award at Monash University.
-M.M.P. and J.L. were supported through the Australian Research Council Future Fellowships FT200100619 and FT160100244, respectively.
-F.M.M. acknowledges financial support from the Ministerio de Ciencia e Innovaci\'on (MICINN) project No.~AEI/10.13039/501100011033 (2DEnLight), and from the Proyecto Sinérgico CAM 2020 Y2020/TCS-6545 (NanoQuCo-CM).
+M.M.P. and J.L. were supported by the Australian Research Council Future Fellowships, FT200100619 and FT160100244, respectively.
+F.M.M. acknowledges financial support from the Ministerio de Ciencia e Innovaci\'on (MICINN) project No.~AEI/10.13039/501100011033 (2DEnLight), as well as from Proyecto Sinérgico CAM 2020 Y2020/TCS-6545 (NanoQuCo-CM).